Sentiopulse/.github/profile/README.md

-Here is the text with the links fixed for SentioPulse's key projects:

 # SentioPulse
 ## AI-powered market sentiment analysis platform for financial markets.
 SentioPulse is an open-source initiative dedicated to democratizing financial insights.
 Our mission is to cut through the noise of social media by using AI to provide a clear, actionable pulse on market sentiment.
 We solve the problem of information overload by transforming millions of posts into a simple, three-tiered signal—Bullish, Neutral, or Bearish—empowering investors with real-time, easy-to-understand data.